 Example: to-many composition #

-In the model in figure we have represented the customers (Customer) of a digital store and the payment methods they use (Payment_method).
+In the engine model in figure we have represented the customers (Customer) of a digital store and the payment methods they use (Payment_method).
 We have modeled the relationship between the two classes through a composition: since the presence in the system of data related to credit cards is dependent on the single record of the customer, Customer is the whole class, while Payment_method is the part class; it would not make sense to manage the payment methods independently, keeping track of the cards that belong to customers who no longer use the application (and therefore have been deleted from the database).

 Since each customer may have use multiple payment methods, we set Any (